-All students are expected to behave in an appropriate manner reflecting the Keys to Success.
+All students are expected to behave in an appropriate manner reflecting the values of the Antietam School District.
 Students who detract from the educational setting or create an unsafe or unwelcome atmosphere will be corrected and given an opportunity to improve.
 Students who continue to act inappropriately will receive progressive consequences for their actions.

-Teachers will attempt to redirect a student who is exhibiting unwanted behavior.
-Students who do not correct their behavior will be issued a detention by the teacher.
-Further inappropriate behavior will result in the student being sent to the office.
+Teachers and administrators will attempt to redirect a student who is exhibiting unwanted behavior.
+Students who do not correct their behavior will be issued a discipline referral by the teacher.
+Further inappropriate behavior may result in the student being sent to the office.
 The parent will be contacted and the student will be placed in the in-school suspension room for a time period to be determined by an administrator.
 Depending upon the severity of the situation, or the frequency of offenses, the student may be sent home at the discretion of the administrator.